ahmed-makram-alsaidy/ahmed-makram-alsaidy/README.md

-# Hi there, I'm Ahmed Makram El-Saeedy! 👋
+# Hi there, I'm Ahmed Makram Alsaidy! 👋
 ### 🧬 Microbiologist | 💻 Full Stack Developer | 🎨 Graphic Designer

 I am a passionate developer bridging the gap between **Science** and **Technology**.
 Currently studying Microbiology at Damanhour University and building innovative tech solutions for logistics and student communities.